 Private Sessions: Students work one-on-one with an accomplished, sensitive instructor who is trained in our method.

 Creative Writing Workshops: small, student-centered, playwright-led workshops.

 Private Sessions: Students work one-on-one with produced playwrights.

-Learn more about Sleepaway Camp in the Poconos.
+Learn more about Sleepaway Camp at Indian Head.

 SUMMER FULL-DAY CAMPS & HALF-DAY WORKSHOPS

 Writopia runs camps and workshops from early June to the end of August in all of our locations.
 Program descriptions and schedules will be posted shortly.
 Please call our main office in New York for more information about workshops or camps in your area.

 If you would like Writopia to come to your city or town, email or call Rebecca at (212) 222-4088.
 To sign up for a workshop, fill out our online registration form!